JacobLinCool/nvml-server/README.md

 This is a simple server that uses the [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) to expose GPU metrics over a REST API.

+The pre-built binary is available in the [releases](https://github.com/JacobLinCool/nvml-server/releases) page.

 ## Building

 ```bash